-Your daily look at late-breaking news, upcoming events and the stories that will be talked about Thursday:
+Your daily look at late-breaking news, upcoming events and the stories that will be talked about Tuesday: